 Thank you for visiting my website.
 I’m located in Urbana, IL and I’m self employed – this is my full time job.
 My goal in life is to help dogs and the people who love them.

-From a young age I’ve had an interest in animal behavior and have been entrusted with the care of all sorts of different pets while their families were away for work or travel.
+From a young age I’ve had an interest in animal behavior and have been entrusted with the care of all sorts of different pets and livestock while their families were away for work or travel.
 I graduated from the University of Illinois in 2010 with a bachelor’s in Animal Science and a concentration in Psychology.
 Additionally I took part in many extracurricular activities that allowed me to experience handling and training different species of animals, including dog training seminars, fish behavior research, and various volunteer work (including work with horses and elephants).

-I then completed my dog training certification through Animal Behavior College, and I am currently a mentor trainer for Animal Behavior College as well as CATCH dog training academy.
+I then completed my dog training certification through Animal Behavior College, and I am currently a mentor trainer for Animal Behavior College as well as for the CATCH dog training academy.
 I am certified as a Family Dog Mediator and I am also certified through the Certification Council for Professional Dog Trainers.
 I have also completed the Aggression in Dogs Master Course.
 There’s always more to learn about animal behavior and I make sure my schedule and budget allow for continuing education because it is so important.
+I participate in continuing education in some capacity at least once per week.

 During and after college I worked at Prairieland Feeds, a locally owned pet store.
 I worked my way up from Sales Associate to General Manager and at the same time made time to pet sit and meet with clients in their homes for private dog training lessons.